overviewed/overviewed/README.md

 # About me
-- Im a semi decent python dev named Loopy whos 95 yrs old
+- Im a semi decent python dev named Loopy
 - I post my mid code on here for the world to see bc idc
-- I've been coding for 7 months and i fw it fr

 ### Statistics:
 ![trophy](https://github-profile-trophy.vercel.app/?username=wizzable&theme=gruvbox)